slp-rl/salmon/README.md

 We provide the code and data to reproduce SALMon, or alternitavely create more samples for futher evaluation or training!
 For more instructions look at the [data_generation](data_generation) folder.

+## License
+We license the SALMon dataset with [cc-by-nc 4.0](https://creativecommons.org/licenses/by-nc/4.0/) as this is the license of some of the datasets used.

 ## Citation